trufnetwork/sdk-py/README.md

 client = TNClient("https://gateway.mainnet.truf.network", "YOUR_PRIVATE_KEY")
 ```

+To run the SDK against a local node, see [Local Node Testing and Development](#local-node-testing-and-development).

 ### Example: Query AI Index Stream

 The following example demonstrates how to query data from the AI Index stream: